13 BEST Tours in Queenstown

 9. Mount Cook National Park

 Mount Cook National Park is my favorite place in New Zealand.
 I really can’t recommend this place enough!
 Now for many people, you’ll simply be driving to the park yourself and in that case, be sure the check out our blog on the best things to do in Mount Cook NP.
-However, if you’re in Queenstown and not planning a road trip then doing a day trip the park is essential!
+However, if you’re in Queenstown and not planning a road trip then doing a day trip to the park is essential!

 In all honesty, spending a day in Mount Cook isn’t enough so please only use this option if you simply don’t have the time or transport!